feathers-plus/generator-feathers-plus/docs/get-started/README.md

   },
 ```

-cli-plus will not overrite any module names you add to *freeze*.
+cli-plus will not overwrite any module names you add to *freeze*.
 For example
 ```js
 "freeze": ["src/hooks/logger.js"]
 ```